Prediction of trending topics using ANFIS and deterministic models: Numerical Applications

 \section{Numerical Applications}

 We accessed Google Trends, the public web facility of Google Inc. based on Google Search engine in order to obtain weekly measured trending topics.
 Two trending topics were selected: \textquotedblleft Gangnam Style" and \textquotedblleft Game of Thrones".
+The reason to use Google Trends is that the Google search engine is one of the major sources of information worldwide, regardless of the veracity of what is posted on it.
 The simulations and numerical results were provided by the scientif\/ic computation tool known as MATLAB, version R2013a.
 Fuzzy Logic Toolbox within the framework of MATLAB was used for the training and evaluation of ANFIS.
-The functions used were the following: \texttt{genfis1} for generating the FIS, which is later trained using \texttt{anfis}, and finally \texttt{evalfis}, for evaluating the experimental data on our trained system.
+The functions used were the following: \texttt{genfis1} (Generate Fuzzy Inference System structure from data using grid partition) for generating a Sugeno-type FIS structure (used as initial conditions), which is later trained using \texttt{anfis}, and finally \texttt{evalfis}, for evaluating the experimental data set, \texttt{data}, on our trained system \cite{bib:Matlabh}.

-Populations of ignorants, spreaders and stifflers were normalized.
+Populations of ignorants, spreaders and stifflers were normalized to a [0-1] scale.
 It is considered that spreaders are individuals who browse the internet looking for information related to the topic they are interested in.

 In both experiments, each dataset was split into 50:50 for training and testing data, respectively.
 The division of the datasets can be seen in Figure \ref{fig:gangnamanfis}(c) and Figure \ref{fig:gotfis}(c).
+The authors could also have chosen for the training and the tests any of the options 60:40 or 70:30; however, we seek that our numerical experiments have, as far as possible, a good visualization.